TruebitProtocol/truebit-eth/README.md

 ### Obtaining codeRoot

 Truebit requires a `codeRoot` input when registering a .wasm or .wast program file to Truebit's file system.
 The `codeRoot` for a task program file can be obtained inside Truebit OS using the `task initial` command and read off from the `vm.code` entry.
-Here is a template.
+In order to use the template command below, first create a task .json file following the [example](#Writing-task-outputs-via-Truebit-OS) above.
+Only the `codeFile` and `dataFiles` fields in the .json matter as the `codeRoot` hash is independent of virtual machine and economic parameters.
 ```sh
 $ task -f scrypt.json initial
 [10-12 12:25:20] info: TASK GIVER: Created local directory: /Users/Shared/truebit/tmp.giver_fukrnufpj9g0